 Actually, this recipe not new anymore, since I developed it in the summer for the McDougall Celebrity Weekend.
 But, I never got around to sharing it on my blog.
 So now I am!

 Most versions of this popular Middle Eastern chickpea dip are chock-full of olive oil and too much sesame tahini.
-I have been making low-fat hummous for many years, but, for the McDougall weekend, I wanted to make the best-tasting, creamiest hummous possible!
-I consulted Cook's Illustrated May 2008 issue, which had a feature on making hummous, but of course with olive oil added and far more tahini than I was willing to use.
+I have been making low-fat hummus for many years, but, for the McDougall weekend, I wanted to make the best-tasting, creamiest hummus possible!
+I consulted Cook's Illustrated May 2008 issue, which had a feature on making hummus, but of course with olive oil added and far more tahini than I was willing to use.
 I adjusted my familiar seasoning a little and combined their emulsion method with my "hot chickpea" method, except that, since I was not mixing the tahini with oil, I warmed the tahini first to make it more "pourable".

 My new improved recipe contains just a little tahini, but it's truly creamy and rich-tasting, due to good ingredients, more flavor, and a couple of new techniques.

 Guests and family, as well as the McDougall participants, seemed very impressed by this recipe, and I have been known to even eat it for breakfast!
-It's a great spread to have around for snacks, and it's far better (and cheaper) than any store bought hummous that you can buy!
+It's a great spread to have around for snacks, and it's far better (and cheaper) than any store bought hummus that you can buy!
 Try some of the variations below the recipe.

 Yield: about 2 2/3 cups